 Yes, we would all like to win a lottery jackpot, but we all know that achieving such a goal is unlikely.
 So why not enter lottery games where we have a good chance of winning a smaller prize?
 We can still dream about scooping a million or two if we happen to get exceptionally lucky, but we can also look forward quite realistically to having some smaller wins as well.

 So what are the overall odds of winning any prize in the UK’s most popular lottery games?
-We’re glad you asked!
-The chart below shows the odds of you winning any prize in the five most popular UK lottery games:
+The chart below shows the odds of you winning any prize in the four most popular UK lottery games:

 |UK Lotto||1 in 54|